Sanglorian/orcus/Orcus Rulebook - current.md

 ### Enchanted Cloak +X (Neck Slot)

 +X enhancement bonus to Fortitude, Reflex and Will saves while wearing that cloak.
+This category includes enchanted necklaces, amulets and talismans as well as cloaks.

 # Vehicles